SabinaP3152/Hello-Dataviz/blogpost4.md

 Director
 directed SUM(Number of Records) play(s)

 I created another dashboard and dragged the Notable Cast and Directors sheets into it, one on top of the other.
-I selected Entire View, got rid of borders in Format > Format Borders and saved my project.
+I selected Entire View, got rid of borders in Format, Format Borders and saved my project.
 I was ready to publish my work on Github.